gilmore606/boothclient/README.md

 # boothclient
 Public source code for the DJBooth android client.
+[Shortcut to the actual code](https://github.com/gilmore606/boothclient/tree/master/app/src/main/java/com/dlfsystems/BoothClient)

 ### What's this?
 This is an Android app for the DJBooth community radio streaming service, a work in progress.
 DJBooth lets users create, curate and live-DJ their own radio stations collaboratively with other users.
 This app provides the full functionality of the system, letting